ledelaney/07-21-Botany/talk.md

 ## slide four

 + so here is my rudimentary cartoon of the basic male and female reproductive organs of the flower
-+ and since most plants are hermaphrodites, pollen can technically come from two places: sel or not self
++ and since most plants are hermaphrodites, pollen can technically come from two places: self or not self
 + and many plants limit self-fertilization by morphological or temporal means, so that the anthers can't reach the stigma or the stigma is not receptive when the anthers dehisce (?)
 + but many plants possess invisible genetic mechanisms that allow them to recognize and reject their own pollen, allowing them to control the genotype of pollen that is ultimately able to fertilize and ovule
 + this adaptation is known under the broad umbrella term of "homomorphic self-incompatibility" or SI and it's found in an estimate half or more of angiosperm species